 So much has been said about the process of registering to vote and the myriad ways to cast a ballot that many people are left scratching their heads.
 The Nov.
 3 election — which includes the presidential contest, legislative seats, statewide issues and myriad local candidates and measures — is garnering unprecedented attention with so much at stake in this tumultuous year.

-With that in mind — and with the deadline for online registering in California fast approaching on Monday, Oct.
-19 — here’s a primer on how people can be sure to get registered and the options for voting.
+With that in mind, here’s a primer on how people can be sure to get registered and the options for voting.

 For starters, California residents can find the answers to most voting questions at https://www.sos.ca.gov/elections/voting-resources/voting-california.